WRNN-TV: Subchannels

-The station's digital signal is multiplexed:

 On March 6, 2007, WRNN agreed to an affiliation contract with the Funimation Channel, a network which broadcasts Japanese anime cartoons, to run its programming on digital subchannel 48.3.
 This affiliation ended in July 2009.
 As of August 2009, WRNN used its 48.2 subchannel to rebroadcast the English service of China Central Television, CCTV-9; by January 2010, it was switched to another China-based English-language network, Blue Ocean Network.

 On March 1, 2010, digital channel 48.2 began carrying the Spanish-language network Mega TV.
 However, on August 1, 2011, WRNN dropped Mega TV and replaced it with the Qatar-based Al Jazeera English.
 One hour of local programming and station-provided E/I programming is scheduled in off periods to meet FCC guidelines.
 Al Jazeera English was removed on August 20, 2013, when it was pulled from US distribution due to the launch of Al Jazeera America.
 The channel then mirrored the programming of the primary WRNN channel.

 On July 1, 2011, WRNN activated its fourth subchannel for Global Christian Network, a Christian-based religious television network which also aired on WEBR-CD (channels 17.1 and 17.3) in New York City.
 Despite the duplication in programming, each station technically serves a different market and are not commonly owned.
 GCN has been removed from the 4th slot and is not in use at present.
 In February 2012, WRNN activated its fifth subchannel to carry NHK World, the English language international broadcasting service of Japan's public broadcaster, NHK.

 Analog-to-digital conversion

 In 2004, the FCC opened an early digital conversion window for full-power UHF stations located between channels 52 and 69 in the analog UHF band, as long as the stations all met certain qualifying criteria.
 This portion of the television spectrum was slated to be reassigned to other communications purposes following the June 2009 transition.
 WRNN applied for FCC permission to shut off its analog signal on channel 62 and broadcast solely on its assigned digital frequency, UHF channel 48.
 The FCC granted the request on July 8, 2004, and WRNN's analog channel 62 went silent later that year.
-However, stations were required to have their virtual digital channel match the channel allocation assigned to their analog signal, using PSIP to display WRNN-TV's virtual channel 48 on digital television receivers.
+However, stations were required to have their virtual digital channel match the channel allocation assigned to their analog signal, using virtual channel 48.

 The early analog shutoff authority was granted during a time when the full transition from analog to digital television had been tentatively scheduled for the end of 2006.
 Full-powered analog television broadcasts in the United States ended on June 12, 2009.